Shake, Rattle & Roll X: "Nieves the Engkanto Slayer"

-Nieves (Nye-ves) (Marian Rivera) is a happy-go-lucky but a fierce engkantolarya (Engkanto slayer).
-While on a walk at the forest one day, she was pursued by an engkanto, Hagnaya (Marco Alcaraz).
-Saying that she has got no crush on him, she vanquished the engkanto.

-It was revealed that Nieves lives with her husband Adonis (Pekto), a handsome man and engkanto heartthrob.
-But one stormy night, the young man was intentionally kidnapped by an engkanto.
-With this, Nieves formally resigned her job.
+Nieves, a happy-go-lucky but a fierce engkantolarya (an Engkanto slayer) lives with her husband Adonis, an engkanto heartthrob who is kidnapped one night by an engkanto, causing Nieves to quit her job.

-Meanwhile, a family from Manila spends their vacation in a new house bound by a large tree.
-Celso (Mart Escudero), however, was brainwashed and was forced to cut down the tree, thus creating a new problem for his family.

-Junie (Robert Villar), Celso's little nephew, went to see Nieves, along with a young girl named Kaysee (Jennica Garcia) after gaining information from Aling Tasing (Malou Crisologo).
-However, Nieves reluctantly welcomes them, but after seeing a begging Junie, she offered them to be trained as soon as possible.
+Meanwhile, a family from Manila moves to a house bound by a large tree.
+The matriarch's sister Celso, however, is brainwashed and cuts down the tree, causing him to fall ill with in unexplainable condition.
+Junie, Celso's nephew, goes to see Nieves, along with a young girl named Kaysee after gaining information from a resident.
+Nieves hesitates, but after Junie begs, offers to train them.

-Kaysee and Junie trekked back to Nieves's home when they were welcomed by the townsfolk, complaining about the new attacks of dwarves, elves, kapres, etc. The engkantolarya, still reluctant to resume her job, finally agreed to continue her post.
-In a short montage, it shows Nieves training the pair, while she and Junie encounter an engkanto.
+Kaysee and Junie trek back to Nieves's home where they are welcomed by the townsfolk, complaining about the new attacks of engkantos.
+The engkantolarya finally agrees to continue her post.

-Junie's parents (Luis Alandy and Desiree Del Valle) seek help from Nieves when something happened wrong again: Celso's illness worsened.
-Nieves explained why the young man fell ill: he cut the tree in the backyard, which was the home of Hagnaya and his wife, Wai Lana (Iwa Moto).
-It was also revealed that the voice that brainwashed Celso was the engkanto queen herself, Acacia (Diana Zubiri).
+Junie's parents seek help from Nieves when Celso's illness worsens.
+Nieves explains that the tree he cut in the backyard was the home of engkanto couple Hagnaya and his wife, Wai Lana.
+It is also revealed that the voice that brainwashed Celso was the engkanto queen herself, Acacia.

-Nieves negotiated with Wai Lana and Hagnaya personally, explaining that Celso did not mean to cut down the tree and offered them that she will help find their new home.
-On the contrary, Kaysee, who went with a walk with Junie one day, revealed herself as Acacia.
+Nieves negotiates with Wai Lana and Hagnaya, explaining that Celso did not mean to cut down the tree and offers them help to find a new home.
+Kaysee, who goes to walk with Junie, reveals herself as Acacia, who knocks down Junie with a fireball.

-Sensing danger, Junie ran to Nieves and told her what he saw.
-The engkanto slayer was given a special suit blessed by the good engkanto clan.
-As they speak, Acacia ensnared the townsfolk to her lair.
+Upon waking up, Junie runs to Nieves and tells her what he saw.
+The engkanto slayer is given a special suit blessed by Hagnaya's clan.
+As they speak, Acacia ensnares the townsfolk to her lair.

-Nieves confronted Acacia while Junie snapped the townsfolk out of the trance.
-As the two ladies fight, it was revealed that Acacia had Adonis held hostage under a hill.
-In anger, the engkanto queen tortured the engkantolarya mercilessly.
-Enraged, the young slayer threw a repellent in the air while Junie hit it with his sling-stone, killing Acacia in the process.
+Nieves confronts Acacia while Junie snaps the townsfolk out of the trance.
+As the two ladies fight, it is revealed that Acacia had Adonis held hostage under a hill.
+The engkanto queen tortures the engkantolarya mercilessly.
+Enraged, the Nieves throws a repellent in the air while Junie hits it with his sling-stone, killing Acacia in the process.

-With Adonis back, Nieves and the townsfolk rejoiced.
+With Adonis back, Nieves and the townsfolk rejoice.